 Sitting over steam for an extended period of time—even 20 minutes—can lead to serious burns, both internally and externally.
 The herbs involved may interact negatively with the vagina when used this way.
 Steaming can throw off the vagina's natural pH balance of good bacteria, opening the door to infection.
 And most importantly, the vagina is a self-cleaning mechanism, capable of taking care of itself without the need for douches or vaginal steam sessions.

 Although the vagina literally cleans itself, it is by no means perfect.
 Health issues arise, from vaginal discharge to odors to cramps.
 But vaginal steaming simply doesn't seem to help.
 There are other more effective nontraditional methods.

-There are natural solutions to vaginal discharge, which I talk about .
-There are that can help with unwanted feminine odor.
-And there are ways to and promote optimal vaginal health through .
+There are natural solutions to vaginal discharge.
+There are sprays like mine that can help with unwanted feminine odor.
+And there are ways to balance pH levels and promote optimal vaginal health through eating certain foods.
 And that's just scratching the surface.